It happens every. single. time.

 What’s my biggest pre trip anxiety tip?
 Prepare, prepare, prepare.

 Feeling prepared won’t get rid of all the pre travel anxiety, but it gives me a little more control.
 I try to prepare for as many “unknowns” as I can (within reason, of course).

-And if you’re anything like me, the pre trip anxiety is still there (duh).
+If you’re anything like me, the pre trip anxiety is still there (duh).

 If you haven’t finished the above steps, get on that.
 And if you have, then now is a great time to remind yourself that you did all of that.

 Reminding myself that I have the important steps covered is a stress reliever for me.
 Knowing that my health, a place to sleep, money to buy food, and safe transit to my hotel are taken care of means I’m off to a safe start.
 I know once I get to my hotel, I can get over the travel anxiety hump.